 When renting a JUCY Chaser, the toilet and shower is a welcome perk.
 Especially if you’re someone who spooks easily when camping in the bush (was that hoot-hoot from an owl or a mythical beast?).
 While the cassette toilet in the Condo does the job, it’s not as convenient.

 As you’re managing your wastewater in a self-contained vehicle, you can feel great about your life decisions as you can be more environmentally conscious.
 You’re less likely to have a long shower in a camper set-up than at a hotel (yay, less water waste).
 Plus, as you need to deposit your grey and black waste water in designated areas, you’re not contributing to the problem of dumping it into the ground.
 Bookmark this Rankers page: they offer a handy guide to public dumping stations.

 The Cons of Self-Contained Campervans

 As you may expect, there is a price difference in renting a vehicle with more bells and whistles (or tanks and sinks).
 What you pay for is marginal compared to hotel or Airbnb prices, though, and if you’re splitting your travelling costs with your mates, it is very doable.
 And, given you can save on campground fees as you travel, a well-planned itinerary could actually save your group money.
-It’s not only the self-contained extras that see a difference in our prices, our JUCY Cabana is also a compact 2-berth, our most economical on fleet, so if keeping to a tight budget is your top priority, check that out.
+It’s not only the self-contained extras that see a difference in our prices, our JUCY Crib is also a compact 2-berth, our most economical on fleet, so if keeping to a tight budget is your top priority, check that out.
 Be sure not to freedom camp in a Cabana, though, the fees can be hefty if you get caught!